ofajardo/pyreadr/README.md

 * Writing rownames is currently not supported.

-* Writing is supported only for a single pandas data frame to a single R data frame.
+* Writing is supported only for a single pandas or polars data frame to a single R data frame.
 Other data types are not supported.
 Multiple data frames for rdata files are not supported.